marwa-q/Grow/README.md

 ### 👥 Users
 - Register, log in, and manage profiles.
 - Browse and reserve available volunteer activities.
-- Share their experiences by creating posts.
+- Share their experiences by creating posts. ✅ *(my contribution)*
 - Like and comment on other users’ posts.
 - See current activities and latest posts on the landing page.

 ### 🗓️ Activities